Fitness & Health

 Katch-McArdle = 370 + 21.6 * leanMass(kg)

-Copy a scenario, then tweak inputs to match your case.
+Review a ready-made bmr calculator scenario, copy it, then tweak inputs to match your case.

 Example